Geometric Langlands in prime characteristic: Main result

-\begin{remark} Similar geometric action and action of tensor multiplication by line bundles on $\Loc_G$ and $\on{Higgs}_G$ also appear in the work of Frenkel and Witten \cite[\S 10.4]{FW}.
-Moreover, the author also predict that the geometric Langlands correspondence should interchange those actions. \end{remark}
+\begin{remark} Similar actions by tensoring line bundles on $\Loc_G$ and on $\on{Higgs}_G$ also appear in the work of Frenkel and Witten \cite[\S 10.4]{FW}.
+Moreover, the authors also predict that the geometric Langlands correspondence should interchange these actions. \end{remark}